Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 You are Conan, an adventurer who goes on quests to recover treasures and slaughter enemies.

 - The Inn
-The Inn is your base from which you can choose to go on, either on one of 3 quests or go to the merchant to by some of its items.
+The Inn is your base from which you can choose to go on, either on one of 3 quests or go to the merchant to buy some of its items.

 - Conan's abilities